buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 #### Automation with an Operator

-In case of a Kubernetes infrastructure, the automation part is done by an operator pattern as explained in {@sec:kubernetes_operator}.
+In the case of a Kubernetes infrastructure, the automation part is done by an operator pattern as explained in {@sec:kubernetes_operator}.
 The automation part of the mesh is optional.
 When no automation is provided, the required proxy and translator elements must be started and maintained by some other means.
 However, in the context of Kubernetes, an operator pattern enables an automated enhancement and management of applications.

 ![Automation with an Operator in a Kubernetes Environment](diagrams/component/automation-architecture.puml){#fig:automation_architecture}